MIN

 clause

-For this example, we use a GROUP BY
+In this example, we will use a GROUP BY

 clause to group the movie categories, then use MIN()

-to get the lowest rating in each movie category.
+function to get the lowest rating in each movie category and arrange the results in ascending order.